xdata-skylark/libskylark/python-skylark/doc/source/sketching.rst

 Introduction
 =============

-'Sketching' is the core algorithmic foundation on which Skylark is built, and is able to deliver faster NLA kernels and ML algorithms.
+'Sketching' is the core algorithmic foundation on which libSkylark is built, and is able to deliver faster NLA kernels and ML algorithms.

 Dimensionality reduction in NLA and ML is often based on building an oblivious